 Randy is quite clear that he is still refining the method, but here are the steps that worked for him in his summer hives.
 Testing on winter hives is still underway.

-- Chemical-resistant gloves and protective goggles are needed when using oxalic acid.
+- Wear chemical-resistant gloves and protective goggles when using oxalic acid.

-- He used 25 ml of glycerin, 25 grams of oxalic acid, and one shop towel for every hive.
+- Use 25 ml of glycerin, 25 grams of oxalic acid, and one shop towel for every hive.

-- The shop towels were stacked in a plastic tray.
+- Stack the shop towels in the plastic tray.

-- The glycerin was heated in the microwave until it was hot but not boiling (about the temperature of a cup of coffee).
+- Heat the glycerin in the microwave until hot but not boiling (about the temperature of a cup of coffee).

-- He stirred the oxalic acid into the warm glycerin, mixing thoroughly.
+- Stir the oxalic acid into the warm glycerin, mixing thoroughly.

-- The warm mixture was poured over the towels in the tray.
+- Pour the warm mixture over the towels in the tray.

-- Once the towels were saturated, he removed them to the second tray to drain.
-Randy says, “Squeeze or press them until you’ve recovered half the solution.”
+- Once saturated, Randy moved the towels to the second tray to drain.
+He says, “Squeeze or press them until you’ve recovered half the solution.”
 This is important for achieving the proper dose and encouraging the bees to remove the towels.

-- The remaining liquid can be stored in a glass jar for later use.
+- Store the remaining liquid in a glass jar for later use.
 Randy warns that the liquid became quite blue.

-Once the towels were prepared, he placed one towel across the top bars of the lower hive body of each hive.
+Once ready, Randy placed one towel across the top bars of the lower hive body of each hive.